-As the Workers’ Rights Program Director, Derek leads Centro Legal’s efforts to provide legal services and representation to low-wage immigrant workers facing wage theft, workplace safety violations, discrimination, and retaliation.
-Prior to Centro Legal, Derek served as a legal fellow with Human Rights First’s Refugee Protection Program in Washington, D.C., where he engaged in policy advocacy challenging abusive immigration detention practices, and as an attorney with the Social Justice Law Project, where he worked on impact litigation to remove barriers to employment for low-wage workers with criminal records.
+As Workers’ Rights Directing Attorney, Derek leads Centro Legal’s efforts to provide legal services and representation to low-wage immigrant workers facing wage theft, workplace safety violations, discrimination, and retaliation.
+Before joining Centro Legal, Derek served as a legal fellow with Human Rights First’s Refugee Protection Program in Washington, D.C., where he supported advocacy efforts to challenge abusive immigration detention practices.
+After the fellowship, Derek joined the Social Justice Law Project to advance impact litigation aimed at removing barriers to employment for low-wage workers with criminal records.

 Derek holds a Juris Doctor degree from U.C.
-Berkeley School of Law and a Joint Bachelor of Arts in Political Science and International Development Studies from McGill University.
-He worked as a law clerk for Judge Anthony Scirica of the Third Circuit Court of Appeals.
+Berkeley School of Law, and a Joint Bachelor of Arts in Political Science and International Development Studies from McGill University.
+He served as a law clerk for Judge Anthony J. Scirica of the Third Circuit Court of Appeals.